 We get to Albany without further incident.
 But then everyone was supposed to get off our bus, with those traveling north of Albany getting on that first bus that left NYC.

-The smoker did not understand; she thought she was finally being booted off for her transgression from a couple hours earlier.
+The smoker did not understand; she thought she was finally being booted off for her transgression from a couple of hours earlier.
 No, they just needed one busload to go from Albany to Montreal.
 I’m not sure HOW she finally figured out to get on the other bus.

 THAT smoker I ALMOST felt sorry for.